browserengineering/book/book/animations.md

 children as well.

 Go ahead and modify each paint command and visual effect class to be a subclass of one of these two new classes.
-Make sure you both declare the superclass on the `class` line and also call the superclass constructor in the `__init__` method using the `super()` syntax.
+Make sure you declare the superclass on the `class` line and also call the superclass constructor in the `__init__` method using the `super()` syntax.